-Each lecture of the first semester will take place as 1-hour lectures on zoom + 30' questions (both from the audience to the lecturer, and from the lecturer to the audience).
+In this case, each lecture of the first semester will take place as 1-hour lectures on zoom + 30' questions (both from the audience to the lecturer, and from the lecturer to the audience).
 The sessions will be live, and students are expected to attend and participate.
 The lecture will also be recorded as a backup for students who might have connection issues.